Disadvantages of Mutual Consent Divorce: What You Should Know

 Conclusion

 In mutual consent, it can be concluded between the two individuals in a friendly manner.
 Couples must be prepared to face the trial, waiting period, and property disputes alongside child custody complexities when opting for a mutual consent divorce.
-Face the challenge with confidence with a divorce lawyer in Delhi.
-If there is an option for annulment, a marriage annulment lawyer in Delhi can guide you through this process.

 Frequently Asked Question